 The information technology field is one of Canada’s faster growing and exciting fields today.
 Unfortunately though, liability in the IT environment is a very real issue for many professionals.
-As a Canadian IT contractor, we can’t stress enough the importance of being properly insured.
+We can’t stress enough the importance of being properly insured for Canadian IT contractors.

 But what is considered “proper insurance”?
 And is cyber liability coverage enough?
 Today we will cover these questions.